ekaitz-zarraga/libmatthread/README.md

 **COMPILATION**

-All the .o files are creted in "build" directory, interesting stuff is kept in root directory.
+All the .o files are stored in "build" directory, interesting stuff is kept in root directory.

 * Library and binaries:
     * $ make